mobile rating

 Habitat – Arctic

 On Day 7, you’ll undertake a steady Kilimanjaro Climb over the Saddle.
 This is a stretch of barren land that connects the two peaks named Kibo and Mawenzi.
-After a climb of four to five hours, you’ll arrive at School Hut for some rest before the big summit day.
+After a climb of four to five hours, you’ll arrive at the School Hut for some rest before the big summit day.

 Elevation – 3,870 m to 4,750 m